-On your worst day, when nothing in you feels like worshipping God- that is when worship is the single, most important thing you must do.
-That is when worship becomes truly life-changing.
-A person with a lifestyle of worship, who understands the true purpose of worship, ministry to God, has a natural response to worship in all circumstances, no matter how dark, painful, confusing, unjust, tragic or shocking.
+On your worst day, when nothing in you feels like worshipping God- that is when worship is the single, most important and spiritually powerful thing you must do.
+That is when worship becomes truly life-changing, but the changes you’ll see will be within you, first, before you see them around you.
+Developing a lifestyle of praise will create a natural response in your spirit to worship the Lord when life is hard, or good or bad or confusing- in all circumstances.

 The aftermath of what you’re walking through will unfold over time, so you must continue to minister to the Lord in worship.
 Don’t stop.

-Jesus did the same thing before He departed from the Last Supper- He and His disciples worshipped together.
+Jesus and His disciples worshipped together before He departed from the Last Supper.
 (Matthew 26:30) And then He left to face the most unimaginable abuse, pain and suffering and then death.
 The aftermath of what you’re walking through will unfold over time, so you must continue to minister to the Lord in worship.
 Don’t stop.
 Prioritize it.
 Move your life around in order to worship in your darkest moments.
-You will need the Lord’s hand on you more than ever in the darkness and worship is what will bring you closer than you’ve ever been.
-God will get you through, but how can His presence change things for you if you’re not in His presence?
+You will need the Lord’s hand on you more than ever in the darkness and worship is what will keep you connected to His Spirit.
+Fix your eyes on Jesus, He will get you through, but how can His presence change things for you if you’re not in His presence?

 Thought for today: Praise Shows Your Faith in God’s Power